vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 - Before **the cold key** which is illuminated by a single light, is a large gap that must be jumped across, with a beam hanging above it for a rope or something but too far to grab.
 Then, there is a thin bridge above a pit of candy cane spikes.
 - When **the cold key** is retrieved, the stalactites start to fall until the players escape.

+### The Candy Castle
+- This area is hidden until the three keys have been found.
+When put together, fireworks and spotlights will start to